autowarefoundation/autoware/control/autoware_autonomous_emergency_braking/README.md

 - Longitudinal acceleration information obtained from sensors is not used due to the high amount of noise.

 - The accuracy of the predicted path created from sensor data depends on the accuracy of sensors attached to the ego vehicle.

-- Currently, the module calculates thee closest object velocity if it goes in the same direction as the ego vehicle, otherwise the velocity is set to 0 m/s since RSS distance calculation does not use negative velocities.

 ![aeb_range](./image/range.drawio.svg)